awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

   +  Currently, certain SQL queries and commands aren't recommended\.
 These include session\-level advisory locks, temporary relations, asynchronous notifications \(`LISTEN`\), and cursors with hold \(`DECLARE name ...
 CURSOR WITH HOLD FOR query`\)\.
 Also, `NOTIFY` commands prevent scaling and aren't recommended\.

      For more information, see [Autoscaling for Aurora Serverless v1](aurora-serverless-v1.how-it-works.md#aurora-serverless.how-it-works.auto-scaling)\.
-+  You can't set the preferred backup window for an Aurora Serverless v1 DB cluster\.
++ You can't set the preferred automated backup window for an Aurora Serverless v1 DB cluster\.
++ You can set the maintenance window for an Aurora Serverless v1 DB cluster\.
+For more information, see [Adjusting the preferred DB cluster maintenance window](USER_UpgradeDBInstance.Maintenance.md#AdjustingTheMaintenanceWindow.Aurora)\.

 ## Configuration requirements for Aurora Serverless v1<a name="aurora-serverless-v1.requirements"></a>